mikecroucher/Windows_Scientific_Computing/Powershell.md

 	#bash
 	foo `bar`

-The backticks are used as escape characters in PowerShell so you do the folllowing instead
+The backticks are used as escape characters in PowerShell so you do the following instead

 	#PS
 	foo $(bar)